HectorRDB/dbgwas/README.md

 # NEWS

+* The paper describing DBGWAS was published in PLoS Genetics: [https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007758](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007758)

-DBGWAS v0.5.2 is now released.
+* DBGWAS v0.5.2 is now released.
 The main fix is that the precompiled binary is now built with [Holy Build Box](http://phusion.github.io/holy-build-box/), so it should work on pretty much any glibc-based x86 and x86-64 Linux distribution released since 2007 (e.g.: Debian >= 6, Ubuntu >= 10.04, Red Hat Enterprise Linux >= 5, CentOS >= 5, etc).
 See [Downloading the precompiled binaries](#downloading-the-precompiled-binaries) for details.
 The complete changelog for this new version can be found [here](https://gitlab.com/leoisl/dbgwas/blob/master/Changelog).